ChrisDeFreitas/json-table-lite/README.md

 ## What didn't work
 * Storing plain JSON files
-   * To slow.
+   * To slow
-   * Not easy to use.
+   * Not easy to use
-   * Inefficient.
+   * Inefficient
-   * To much data in memory.
+   * To much data in memory
-* SQL
+* SQL server
+   * Sql syntax is so 80's
-   * Not compatible with json data without extention.
+   * Not compatible with json data without extention
-   * Overkill.
+   * Overkill
-   * To centralized.
+   * To centralized
+* SQLite
+   * Sql syntax is so 80's
+   * Doesn't configure automatically
 * Mongodb
-   * Tested several versions / years, but keeps eating to much cpu when idle.
+   * Tested several versions / years, but keeps eating to much cpu when idle
-   * Overkill.
+   * Overkill
-   * To centralized.
+   * To centralized
 * nedb, nedb-core, etc
-   * Unreliable.
+   * Unreliable
-   * Not maintained.
+   * Not maintained
-   * To much data in memory.
+   * To much data in memory

 ## Solution
 A simple, one dimentional parser wrapper around sqlite3, for storing and retreiving JSON data.

-## Reason
+## Assumptions
 * SQLite and it's Node.js client are fast, lightweight and reliable.
 * SQLite can be used decentralized.
 * Don't often need to search deeper than one level anyway.

-## But why
+## It doesn't
 * Why are there no features for handling multiple tables in one SQLite file?
    * The idea behind this approach is storing a table of JSON data, and not so much storing single values in relational tables.
    * You can still handle relations between tables with Javascript just as easy (easier).